tamunoWoks/drivers_assessment/README.md

 58. When approaching the rear of a stopped school bus that has its alternately flashing red lights activated, a driver must:
     **= Stop behind the bus and wait until the alternating red lights stop flashing.**
 ---
-59. When travelling in urban areas, drivers should scan the road approaximately:
+59. When travelling in urban areas, drivers should scan the road approximately:
     **= 12 to 15 seconds ahead.**
 ---
 ![T intersection](https://github.com/tamunoWoks/drivers_assessment/blob/main/images/T_intersection.jfif)